ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

   sudo kubeadm reset
   ```

-> Note: If you try to have worker rejoin cluster, it might be necessary to clean `kubelet.conf` and `ca.crt` files and free the port `10250`, before rejoining.
+> Note: If you try to have the worker rejoin the cluster, it might be necessary to clean `kubelet.conf` and `ca.crt` files and free the port `10250`, before rejoining.
 >
 > ```bash
 >  sudo rm /etc/kubernetes/kubelet.conf